 Having turned physical units on, we replot the same plot (i.e., answering 2, 1, 6, 0, /xw to the prompts, as previously).
 First of all we find simply a white screen.
 This is a result of the colour bar axis now being wrong.
-Moving the mouse over the colour bar and pressing 'a' (to adapt) results in the plot shown in the left hand panel of Figure 13.
+Moving the mouse over the colour bar and pressing a (to adapt) results in the plot shown in Fig. 5.2.3.
 The plot looks basically identical to the previous plot, except that the axes are now in physical units (x and y are in AU and column density is in g/cm2).